Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Dialogue Discourse-Aware Meeting Summarizer

 \subsection{Graph Encoder}

-After getting the initial feature $h_i^0$ of each vertex $v_i \in V_D$, we feed them into the graph encoder to digest the structural information.
-We use relational graph convolutional networks \citep{rgcn} to capture high-level hidden features considering different types of edge.
-The convolution computation for vertex $v_i$ at the $\left(l+1\right)$-th layer takes the representation $h^{\left(l\right)}$ at the $l$-th layer as input can be defined as:
+After getting the initial feature ${\Vh}_i^0$ of each vertex $v_i \in {\SetV}_M$, we feed them into the graph encoder to digest the structural information.
+We use relational graph convolutional networks \cite{rgcn} to capture high-level hidden features considering different types of edges.
+The convolutional computation for $v_i$ at the $\left(l+1\right)$-th layer takes the representation ${\Vh}^{\left(l\right)}$ at the $l$-th layer as input can be defined as:

-where $\mathcal{N}_{r}\left(v_{i}\right)$ denotes the set of neighbors of vertex $v_i$ under relation $r$ and $W_{r}^{(l)}$ denotes relation-specific learnable parameters at the $l$-th layer.
+where ${\SetN}_{i}^{r}$ denotes the set of neighbors of vertex $v_i$ under relation $r$ and ${\MW}_{r}^{(l)}$ denotes relation-specific learnable parameters at the $l$-th layer.

 However, uniformly accepting information from different discourse relations is not suitable for identifying important discourse.
-As shown in Figure \ref{fig:intro}, ``Contrast'' is more important than ``Question-answer''.
-Thus, we use the gate mechanism \citep{gate} to control the information passing:
+Thus, we use the gate mechanism \cite{gate} to control the information passing:

-where $W_{r, g}^{(l)}$ denotes a learnable parameter under relation type $r$ at the $l$-th layer.
-Equipped with the gate mechanism, the convolution computation can be defined as:
+where ${\MW}_{g,r}^{(l)}$ denotes a learnable parameter under relation type $r$ at the $l$-th layer.
+Equipped with the gate mechanism, the convolutional computation can be defined as: